DataDog/documentation/content/en/service_catalog/service_definitions.md

 The `inheritFrom` field instructs the ingestion pipeline to inherit metadata from the entity's metadata referenced by `<entity_kind>:<name>`.

-Note: Currently, the entity reference only applies to an entity from the same YAML file.
+Note: The entity reference only applies to an entity from the same YAML file.

 ##### Implicit Inheritance
 Components (`kind:service`, `kind:datastore`, `kind:queue`, `kind:library`) inherit all metadata from the application that it belongs to under the following conditions: